 Not at the moment I'm afraid.
 There are a few reasons for this, the main ones being that I have little to no graphic design skills, and my home printer is of average quality only.
 There is every chance you'll be able to do a better job yourself, for free.

 What's the discs life expectancy ?

+The discs 3.45RPM use are an equal to normal vinyl in terms of longevity.
 Treat it with the decency and respect that you should be treating all vinyl with, and this is a lifetime companion.
 Change your stylus regularly, keep greasy fingers off the playing surface, replace in sleeve after usage...chuh, you already know all this stuff !

 Do you "master" the recordings I send you ?